KaryFramling/ciu/README.md

 **Remark:** The Equation for Contextual influence is similar to the definition of Shapley values for linear models, except that the input value $x_{i}$ is replaced by its utility value(s) $CU_{j,\{i\}}(x)$.
-In practice, **all Additive Feature Attribution (AFA) methods estimate influence values, not feature importance.
+In practice, **all *Additive Feature Attribution (AFA)* methods estimate influence values, not feature importance.
 Most state-of-the-art methods such as *Shapley values*, *LIME*,** are AFA methods.

-Influence values give no counterfactual information and are easily misinterpreted.
+Influence values give no counter-factual information and are easily misinterpreted.
 Below, we create a Shapley value explanation using the IML package.
 In that explanation, for instance the close-to-zero Shapley value for $parch$ gives the impression that it’s a non-important